 Zita Martins is a Member of an ESA Topical Team (“Future Astrobiology Experiments in Earth orbit and beyond”), a Committee member of the Astrobiology Society of Britain (ASB), the Portuguese Representative of the Executive Committee of the European Astrobiology Network Association (EANA), an Expert Member of ESA Life Sciences Working Group (LSWG), and a Member of the Leonard Medal Committee of the Meteoritical Society.

-She had her portrait sketched for the Royal Society exhibit about successful women in science.
-She was selected by the BBC as a “BBC Expert Women Scientist”, and as one of “100 Women in Science in Portugal” by the Portuguese Agency of Science and Technology Ciência Viva.
-In 2018 she was mentioned as one of the world’s leading specialists in Astrobiology by Portuguese Magazine Executiva, and as one of the “8 Women in STEM who are changing the space game” by American magazine Bustle.
-In 2015 Zita Martins was appointed by the President of Portugal as “Officer of the Order of Saint James of the Sword” for exceptional and outstanding merits in science.
+She has an active involvement with public outreach activities, including more than 100 international media interviews, and public talks at museums and Science festivals (more details e https://fenix.tecnico.ulisboa.pt/homepage/ist31684).
+She had the honour of having her portrait sketched (special commission) for the Royal Society exhibit about successful women in science.
+She was selected by the BBC as an Expert Women Scientist, and as one of “100 Women in Science” by the Portuguese Agency of Science and Technology “Ciência Viva”.
+In 2018 she received a Barbie Award 2018 on the International Girl Child Day for being an inspiration to girls.
+In 2015 Zita Martins was appointed Oficial da Ordem Militar de Sant’Iago da Espada (OSE) by the President of Portugal for exceptional and outstanding merits in science.

 Ciência portuguesa pelo mundo

 See all faculty